-SHRI RAJENDRA PRATAP S1NHA: Yes. it is "shall".
-And then there is the other clause-clause" 42-which deals with contribution by parents.
-If the parents are in a position to share uie cost 01 the stay 01 the child in the special school or the children's home, they would be made to share or pay the full cost of their children's maintenance.
-But I consider that this is not enough.
-As a matter of fact, it is quite likely that neglect and delinquency may increase as a result of the enactment of this Bill, for you can go on producing children and if you neglect tnem, then the State or the Government will take care of them.
-That is what it amounts to.
-So far, there was a conscience pricking that you have got to look after and care and provide for your children.
-Now you need not care for them.
-You can produce children and neglect them, for the Government will look after them and take care of them
+SHRI RAJENDRA PRATAP SINHA: Yes, it is 'shall".
+And then there is the other clause-clause 42-which deals with contribution by parents.
+If the parents are in a position to share the cost of the stay or the child in the special school or the children's home, they would be made to share or pay the rull cost or their children's maintenance.
+But I consider that this is not enough As a matter of fact, it is quite likely that neglect and delinquency may increase as a result of the enactment of this Bill, for you can go on producing children and if you neglect them, then the State or the Government will take care of them.
+That is what it amounts to So far, there was a conscience pricking that you have got to look after and care and provide for your children.
+Now you need not care to them.
+You can produce children and neglect them. the Government will look after them and take care of them.

-SHRI V. K. DHAGE: This is for Part C States.
+SHRI V. K. DHAGE.
+This is for Part C States.

-SHRI RAJENDRA PRATAP SINHA: Yes. but Part A and Part B States also will come in, because this is a model, which they are expected to. enact.
+Shri RAJENDRA PRATAP SINHA: Yes, but Part A and Part B States also will come in, because this is a model, which they are expected to enact.
 Well, there are various other clauses which I would like to refer to and for which I would like to have some penal sections.
-There may be persons who encourage children to do acts of delinquency or who may entice 1 or induce the children to ruo away
+There may be persons who encourage children to do acts of delinquency or who may entice or induce the children to run away.